V4Fire/Client/src/components/base/b-list/README.md

 #### unsetActive

-Deactivates an item by the specified value.
+Deactivates the item(s) by the specified value(s).
-If the component is switched to the `multiple` mode, the method can take a `Set` object to unset multiple items.
+If the component is switched to the `multiple` mode, the method can take an iterable to unset multiple items.

 ```typescript
 class Test extends iData {